Mottie/tablesorter/README.md

 * Big shout-out to [Nick Craver](https://github.com/NickCraver) for getting rid of the `eval()` function that was previously needed for multi-column sorting.
 * Also big thanks to [thezoggy](https://github.com/thezoggy) for helping with code, themes and providing valuable feedback.
-* And, thanks to everyone else that has contributed, and continue to contribute to this forked project!
+* And, thanks to everyone else that has contributed, and continues to contribute to this forked project!

 ### Change Log

 View the [complete listing here](https://github.com/Mottie/tablesorter/wiki/Change).

+#### Version 2.7.12 (3/1/2013)

+* Fixed hiding filter rows when using filter_formatter elements.
+See [issue #250](https://github.com/Mottie/tablesorter/issues/250).
+* Fixed an issue with `updateCell` method not removing extra table rows before computing the row index of the cell that was just updated.
+* Added an `exactMatch` option to the html5color filter_formatter function.
+* Added missing documentation for the `updateCell` callback method.
+It's been there for a while!

 #### Version 2.7.11 (2/24/2013)